Senior Project Architect Salary

 Popular Skills for Senior Project Architect

-Survey results imply that Senior Project Architects deploy a deep pool of skills on the job.
-Most notably, skills in Client Interaction, Microsoft Office, Project Coordinating, and Technical Specification are correlated to pay that is above average, with boosts between 8 percent and 17 percent.
+Survey participants wield an impressively varied skill set on the job.
+Most notably, skills in Project Coordinating, Microsoft Office, Client Interaction, and Technical Specification are correlated to pay that is above average, with boosts between 8 percent and 15 percent.
 At the other end of the pay range are skills like Adobe Photoshop, AutoCAD, and AutoCAD Architecture.
-Most people who know Design also know Autodesk Revit Architecture and AutoCAD.
+Most people skilled in Design are similarly competent in Autodesk Revit Architecture and AutoCAD.

 Pay by Experience Level for Senior Project Architect